elibtronic/2025_state_of_scholarly_communication/README.md

 ## Prepared by Brock Library Research Lifecycle Department

-# Current to Sept 11 Only!

 ## What is this?
 A yearly check-in of some Scholarly Publishing topics at Brock University.
-It presents some snapshots and analysis of publishing trends at Brock University.
-This inaugural report is being released during [Open Access Week 2025](https://www.openaccessweek.org/theme).
-Future reports will be cover complete years.
+It presents some snapshots and analysis of publishing trends at Brock University over the period of July 1, 2024 to June 30, 2025.
+This inaugural report is being released during [Open Access Week 2025](https://www.openaccessweek.org/theme) to show highlight Brock's participation in Open Access publishing.

 ## Journal articles published

-Over the course of January 1, 2025 to October 1, 2025 a total of: **414** articles have been published by Brock Researchers.
+Over the course of January 1, 2025 to October 1, 2025 a total of: **670** articles have been published by Brock Researchers.
 The following analysis explores some details about those papers.

 ### Open Access versus Closed